 It has been such a long time since I have visited one of my favorite Naples beaches in Florida.
 With winter coming, I am so compelled to book a flight to the sunny state and visit the one beach in the world I love.
 You just fly into Southwest Florida International Airport, which is only about 28-miles from Naples best beaches.

 To be near the Gulf of Mexico in southwest Florida with the therapeutic water lapping on my ankles.
 Sure, I'd go for some high-end shopping with a round of golf.
 But still, those beaches are calling to me like the Aruba beaches in the Carribean.

 The beaches all-inclusive is ideal if you stay at one of the many hotels with beaches.

 The Top 10 Most Beautiful Beaches

 The magical sunsets alone are worth the visit; no two sunsets are ever alike.
 Do not be surprised if you see dolphins, sting rays, and starfish.
 Two of Naples beaches, Clams Pass and Vanderbilt, are popular and widely known but are very diverse in nature.
 Clams Pass Beach is on the list of the top 20 national beaches.
-Vanderbilt Beach is quite popular with the locals as well as the tourists for the restaurants and hotels in close proximity
+Vanderbilt Beach is quite popular with the locals as well as the tourists for the restaurants and hotels in close proximity offering air conditioning Naples.

 What are your favorite beaches in Naples?

-Visit Naples Beaches
+Your Visit to Naples Beaches